Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Performance Analysis

 \subsection{Convergence Analysis}

-In HFLDD, the global training process is organized around a set of cluster heads ${h=1,\dots,H}$, each of which holds a hybrid dataset consisting of its own local data and the distilled data received from its cluster members.
-Each cluster head independently performs model training using this hybrid dataset, which approximates the distribution of the entire cluster.
+In HFLDD, the global training process is organized around a set of cluster heads.
+Each cluster head maintains a hybrid dataset and performs model training independently.
 The convergence behavior of HFLDD can be analyzed by extending the standard convergence theory of FedAvg with non-IID data.
 HFLDD maintains the following foundational assumptions commonly adopted in FL:

 \textbf{Assumption 1 ($L$-smoothness) :} For any model parameters $\upsilon $ and $\omega$,

 \textbf{Assumption 2 ($\mu$-strong convexity):} For any model parameters $\upsilon$ and $\omega$,

 \textbf{Assumption 3 (Unbiased stochastic gradients):} Let $\xi_h \sim \mathcal{D}_h$ be a mini-batch sample from the hybrid dataset of cluster $h$, the stochastic gradient satisfies: